dorlneylon/simplecode/docs.md

 ## cpapi's docs:

-Requires: cyryllic author's name, cyryllic title, token, content.
+Requires: author's name, title, token, content.

 Description: cpapi - create post using api.
 There's no need to go on that page, cuz it is being used only create a post by "submit" button.